mikevercoelen/redux-signal/README.md

 ### getHasVisibleModal

 This is a selector, and returns true or false if a modal OR signal is visible, this can be used to render an overlay component

-The method expects an object with the following parameters:

 | Property | Type | Default | Description |
 |:---|:---|:---|:---|